 Besides the cell energizing effect, methylguanidoacetic acid can protect the skin against irritation by preventing the damage of cell membranes.
 Skin irritation caused by several environmental factors can be alleviated.
 These effects of creatine could be demonstrated via a modified red blood cell test.
 The efficacy of methylguanidoacetic acid to reduce hemolysis could be clearly shown, and damaging effects caused by surfactants are mitigated in cells preconditioned with methylguanidoacetic acid.

-Creatine functions are most likely a so-called osmoprotectant (compatible solute) that can aggregate large hydration shells.
-By forming strong water structures, It can shield bio-molecules such as proteins, biomembranes, and nucleic acids.
+Creatine functions are likely an osmoprotectant (compatible solute) that can aggregate large hydration shells.
+It can shield bio-molecules such as proteins, biomembranes, and nucleic acids by forming strong water structures.
 Due to its structural similarity to classical osmoprotectants such as L-arginine at the molecular level, methylguanidoacetic acid can accumulate water to improve the skin's moisture and protect the cells against hazardous influences.

 Conclusion

-Topical application of creatine on the aging, stressed, or UV-damaged skin improves the skin's appearance.
+Topical application of creatine on aging, stressed, or UV-damaged skin improves the skin's appearance.
 Consequently, the skin becomes firmer, and lines and wrinkles are reduced.
-These features make methylguanidoacetic acid a versatile additive for incorporation into a wide range of personal care products.
+These features make methylguanidoacetic acid a versatile additive for incorporating into various personal care products.